udoprog/udoprog.github.io/_drafts/2018-04-08-lets-talk-about-json-1.md

 My name is: George
 ```

-But what happens if we feed it a document without a `name`?
+So what happens if we feed it a document without a `name`?

 ```bash
 python3 app.py <<< '{}'